 Worcester State University is affiliated with a number of organizations which provide summer, semester, and academic year program options for students throughout the world.
 These programs are committed to developing international dimensions as an integral part of the academic curriculum and they strive for a high level of academic excellence.
 To qualify for participation, students must have a minimum class standing of a Sophomore.
 All courses must be approved by the appropriate academic departments and the LASC coordinator prior to participation in the program for credits to transfer back to Worcester State University.

 Worcester State University offers a variety of short-term, one to four weeks, programs each academic year.
-Popular destinations include: Costa Rica, Nicaragua, the U.K., Spain, and the Dominican Republic.
+Popular destinations include: Nicaragua, the U.K., Spain, and the Dominican Republic.
 These programs are offered over January Break, Spring Break, and during the summer semesters.
 These faculty-led credit-bearing overseas learning experiences are focused and affordable and are designed to provide greater accessibility to students and to cover a breadth of academic interests and geographical destinations.
-All students are eligible for participation at the discretion of the faculty leader.
+All students are eligible for participation provided they meet the minimum program requirements.

 Intensive English Language Institute (IELI)